A few things I’ve started to realise in the past 25 years of living in a world which is far from perfect but has so much to offer… 🙂

 Simply put, society is being swallowed by information technology, most specifically, social networking sites.
 People have been working behind computer screens for decades, but these days the purpose of computers far transcends their original word-processing function – nowadays, they seem to be able to do EVERYTHING.
 Central to all of this, is the internet.

-I’m not saying that all of this is an entirely bad thing, just that we need to give ourselves a break and remember reality from time to time.
-We must ensure that we still have legible handwriting, and know how to express our feelings to somebody face to face, with real facial expressions – not just mere emoticons.
+So, we must ensure that we still have legible handwriting, and know how to express our feelings to somebody face to face, with real facial expressions – not just mere emoticons.
 We should also maintain our relationship with nature and take time to be at one with it; to feel the sea breeze against our necks or to hear the crackle of twigs against our feet as we walk through dense woodland.
 We need to be able to leave our phones switched off occasionally so that we can enjoy a bike-ride without there being the possibility of receiving a difficult call just as we reach the pretty cornfields which bask in the amber glow of an Autumnal sunset.
 We need to stop living our lives through social networking sites and we need to make life romantic again before we start turning into The Sims characters which we designed and observed all those years ago!

-I have not meant to disparage technology in any way, as I myself am often the one who needs to be told to get off the computer whilst I check my three e-mail accounts and my Facebook, but as the trend grows more and more every day, showing no sign of an end, I am merely stressing the importance of finding a balance between the two.
-I can only see Social Media continuing to grow…
+I have not meant to disparage technology too much, as I myself am often the one who needs to be told to get off the computer whilst I check my three e-mail accounts, my Facebook, and update my blog, but as the trend grows more and more every day, showing no sign of an end, I am merely stressing the importance of finding a balance between the two.

 6) Maintaining an Open-Mind